Getting started with Decibri

 Install

+The install command above switches with the language tabs below.
 Pre-built binaries are included for Windows x64, macOS arm64, and Linux x64/arm64.
 No build tools or system audio libraries are needed.
+The Python wheel requires Python 3.10 or newer.

 Quick start

-Capture microphone audio and log the buffer size of each chunk:
+Capture microphone audio and log the size of each chunk:

-// chunk is a Buffer of 16-bit PCM audio
+# chunk is bytes of 16-bit PCM audio

 Record audio to a file